Magnifiers for Low Vision

 There are many different versions of electronic magnifiers, with some that stay in one place and others that are portable.
 When left on a desktop, they are helpful for reading books and other fine print.
 The compact portable types are perfect for reading store labels, menus, and transportation schedules.

-To find the right magnifier for low vision, we invite you to book a consultation with your Low Vision Specialist in Ohio.
+To find the right magnifier for low vision, we invite you to book a consultation with your Low Vision optometrist in Ohio.
 We will help you find the most appropriate visual aid for your needs.